differint/differint/README.rst

 This package is used for numerically calculating fractional derivatives and integrals (differintegrals).
 Various methods are used, which correspond to varying definitions of the differintegral.

-To use the Grunwald Letnikov differintegral of order 0.5 with a user-defined function 'func', do:
+To use the Grunwald-Letnikov differintegral of order 0.5 with a user-defined function 'func', do:

 .. code-block:: python